mn416/array-analysis-examples/README.md

 The interesting question here is whether the `i` loop is parallelisable.
 Each iteration writes `a(i,j)` (for all `j`) and reads `a(k,j)` (for all `j` and a fixed `k`) but, due to the `if` condition `i /= k`, these accesses are non-overlapping.
-The analysis knows this:
+The analysis infers this:

 ```
 $ psyclone -s analyse.py -o /dev/null examples/gauss_jordan.f90